 If you're using legacy or self-hosted software, many onsite or regional data centers don't have the skill or capital to guard your data effectively, and limited locations leave data prone to breach or loss.
 If the worst were to happen and your data centers were hit by a natural disaster, you could lose your data entirely, putting you out of work indefinitely and costing your firm time, money, and goodwill.

-CloudLex is built off technology from global companies so you get continuous monitoring and updates, and secure backup at multiple locations meaning there's zero risk of lost data.
+CloudLex is built off technology from global companies so you get continuous monitoring and updates, and secure backup at multiple locations meaning there are zero risks of lost data.
 Even if a hurricane somehow combined with a forest fire, your data would still be protected.

 Dumping the data

 But what do you do with all those years of (neatly organized) communications?
 Lawyers tend to be hoarders by nature, keeping every file imaginable for compliance reasons, but also just in case.
 The reality of constant cybersecurity threats makes this practice unsustainable.
 It’s simply too risky and you have an obligation to mitigate that risk under the American Bar Association Model Rules of Professional Conduct.
 ABA rules state all lawyers have a duty of competence (in effect requiring attorneys to stay up to date on current technology) and a duty of confidentiality (i.e. protecting client information, which extends to all digital platforms and means of communication).
 Together, these rules mean lawyers "must take reasonable precautions to prevent the information from coming into the hands of unintended recipients."